Versus populum: Evangelical-Lutheran

+Despite the words of Dr. Luther, there is no historical evidence of versus populum celebration in the centuries following the Reformation, or of freestanding altars.
+In contrast, most existing Lutheran churches retained their medieval altarpieces, and the altars of newly built churches typically featured an altar in a similar style, affixed to a reredos with paintings or sculptures.
+In discussing the celebration of the Mass (Divine Service) as found in the 2006 ELCA hymnal, Evangelical Lutheran Worship, Lorraine S. Brugh and Gordon W. Lathrop write "Many Lutherans, in concert with many other Christians, think that the time of which Luther spoke has indeed come, and that the pastor should preside at the table facing the people, i.e., versus populum.
+The assembly needs to have a sense that it is gathered around that table, sees and hears what happens there, has a promise of Christ clearly addressed to it, participates in the thanksgiving, and is made into a community through God's gift."
+Thus, in the ELCA, many altars are now built to be freestanding.
+In ELCA churches where the former altar attached to the wall cannot be moved, it has often been converted to be used as a credence table, as a "significant new table is set up, closer to the people and standing free".

+Lutheran missals and liturgical books do not require the celebration of the Mass either versus populum or ad orientem, and the twenty-first century has seen a resurgence in the popularity of ad orientem celebration among Evangelical-Lutheran priests, most especially in congregations of the Lutheran Church–Missouri Synod, many of which have always retained their traditional ad orientem altars.

 Anglican

 For the majority of its history, ad orientem worship was the norm, apart from a relatively brief period following the Reformation when priests in the Church of England and other churches of the Anglican Communion celebrated the Holy Eucharist standing at the north-end (i.e. the left side) of the communion table, according to the rubric in the Book of Common Prayer.
-By the 1630s, Archbishop Laud's reforms had returned the altar to its traditional eastern position - there was an Elizabethan injunction on the matter, which Laud used to defend his requirement that the communion tables be stood permanently altar-wise at the east end.
+By the 1630s, Archbishop Laud's reforms had returned the altar to its traditional eastern position – there was an Elizabethan injunction on the matter, which Laud used to defend his requirement that the communion tables be stood permanently altar-wise at the east end.
 Thereafter followed a time of back-and-forth, but at the Restoration, altars in the Chapels Royal were restored to their proper positions, and many Cathedrals followed suit, although there was a notable disuniformity from church to church, with the non-conformists having differing views.